OpenCamp-cc/opencamp.cc/content/_index.md

 operate very differently from other bootcamps which are either profit-centric or venture-backed.

-Our Core Principles at open camp are:
+Our core principles at open camp are:

 - **Open**: Use open source and materials that are accessible to all.
 All materials or projects that we develop for Open Camp will be open source and available for anyone to reference and use, and recorded live sessions can be viewed by anyone with an internet connection.
 - **Community-first**: Focus on building a self-supportive community of aspiring and junior Software Developers that connects our students and alumni with the broader tech communities.